-- Metro Harvest will adhere to the requirements set forth in 935 CMR 500.105(4) which provides the permitted and prohibited advertising, branding, marketing, and sponsorship practices of every Marijuana Establishment. - Any actions taken, or programs instituted, by Metro Harvest will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.
+- 1. Metro Harvest will adhere to the requirements set forth in 935 CMR 500.105(4) which provides the permitted and prohibited advertising, branding, marketing and sponsorship practices of every Marijuana Establishment. - 2.
+Any action taken, or programs instituted by Metro Harvest will not violate the Commission's regulations with respect to limitations on ownership or control of other applicable State Laws.